mihanovak1024/mihanovak1024.github.io/_pages/about.md

 The biggest part of my work consisted of writing a PDF-to-Turtl parsing tool, which swallows any kind of PDF and turns it into the Turtl-format Document.
 It took me a year from R&D to finish project and 100 of Turtl's B2B customers are already using it.

+In the last days of my stay I've done extensive performance optimisation to the core Turtl product, making it at least 100% more efficient in terms of memory and CPU usage.

+### Playgap

+I'm responsible for Android Advertisement SDK that will be used in major players in Mobile Gaming such as Outfit7,...

+I'll also be dipping my toes into Analytics and data monitoring.

 # Career Enhancement
 Being an Android Engineer for the past **7 years**, I wanted to see what else is out there.
 I decided to check out other types of Mobile development (Flutter, iOS, React Native) in my free time, to see the tradeoffs of each and interconnect the concepts.
-I wanted to transition into Web so I started studying React and ended up doing Angular on a job.
+I wanted to transition into Web so I started studying React and ended up upping my expertise in Angular.

+# Back to Mobile Advertisement
+I guess I didn't stay long in Frontend and jumped back on the Android AdTech bandwagon.
+This just proves, I'm a generalist not affraid to tackle anything being thrown at my way.